The Gospel

 “For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”
 (John 3:17-18)

 Every person must make a choice.
 The gift must be accepted or by default rejected.
 Put your trust in Jesus Christ today!
 Don’t wait.
 Tomorrow is not promised.
-Accept the gift of eternal life—and step into a relationship with the God who loves you.
+Accept the gift of eternal life by placing your faith in what Jesus Christ has done for you—and step into a relationship with the God who loves you.

 Additional Resources